Local and global survival for infections with recovery: Preliminaries

-\begin{defn} For a density $\rho>0$ and an increasing event $E$ restricted to the space-time box $X \times [0,s]$, the \emph{probability associated} to $E$ is the probability $\nu_{E}(\rho, X, X', s)$ that $E$ holds given that, at time $0$, the particles in $X$ have density $\rho$ and displacement in $X'$ from time $0$ to $s$. \end{defn}
+\begin{defn} For a density $\rho>0$ and an increasing event $E$ restricted to the space-time box $X \times [0,s]$, the \emph{probability associated} to $E$ is the probability $\nu_{E}(\rho, X, X', s)$ that $E$ holds given that, at time $0$, the particles in $X$ have density $\rho$ (meaning that each site in $X$ has a number of particles that is independently distributed according to a $\poisson(\rho)$ distribution) and displacement in $X'$ from time $0$ to $s$. \end{defn}

 Let $E$ denote an increasing event that is restricted to the super cell $(0,0)$.
 For each $(i,\tau) \in \Z^{d+1}$, let $E(i,\tau)$ denote the translation of the event $E$ to the super cell $(i, \tau)$.